TEMPTATIONS & TRIALS

 Jesus overcame temptation by spending much time in prayer to God.
 Likewise, if God is not first in our lives, we cannot resist Satan’s temptations (James 4:7).
 In the parable of the sower, it is temptation causes some to fall away:

-LUKE 8:13 And those that fell upon the rock are the ones who, when they hear, receive the Word with joy; but these do not have any root, who believe only for a while, and in time of trial fall away.
+LUKE 8:13 “But the ones on the rock are those who, when they hear, receive the word with joy; and these have no root, who believe for a while and in time of temptation fall away.

 Temptation can also come in the form of judging others for their weaknesses.
 If we do, we may find ourselves likewise tempted; instead, we must love others by helping them:

-GALATIANS 6:1 Brethren, even if a man be overtaken in some offense, you who are spiritual, restore such a one in a spirit of meekness, considering yourself, lest you also be tempted.
+GALATIANS 6:1 Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.

 It is through choosing obedience to God that we are able to bear the temptations and tests in this life.
 Unlike trials, God promises a way to escape temptations that become unbearable.

-1 CORINTHIANS 10:12-14 Therefore, let the one who thinks he stands take heed, lest he fall.
-13 No temptation has come upon you except what is common to mankind.
-For God, Who is faithful, will not permit you to be tempted beyond what you are able to bear; but with the temptation, He will make a way of escape [literally, an exit], so that you may be able to bear it.
+1 CORINTHIANS 10:12-14 Therefore let him who thinks he stands take heed lest he fall.
+13 No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape [lit., an exit], that you may be able to bear it.
 14 Therefore, my beloved, flee from idolatry.

 So why do James and Peter tell us to count it joy when we are tested?
 Because we are choosing God and denying Satan.
 We know that we are truly the children of God if He tests us or allows Satan to tempt us because God wants to prove all His children.
 Satan, on the other hand, hates those who are God’s.

-1 PETER 1:6-7 In this you yourselves greatly rejoice [be FULL of joy]; though for the present, if it is necessary, you are in distress for a little while by various trials [tests]; 7 In order that the proving of your faith, which is much more precious than gold that perishes, though it is being tested by fire, may be found unto praise and honor and glory at the revelation of Jesus Christ;
+1 PETER 1:6-7 In this you greatly rejoice [be FULL of joy], though now for a little while, if need be, you have been grieved by various trials [tests], 7 that the genuineness of your faith, being much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ,

 All temptations and tests prove whether or not we are found worthy of eternity with God.
 What greater hope is there?
 Therefore, if we choose obedience to God when tested and flee temptations we are actually praising, honoring, and glorifying God.
 For us, temptations and tests produce patience as we wait upon God in faith for deliverance:

-JAMES 1:2-3 Consider it all joy, my brethren, when you are beset by various trials, 3 Knowing that the testing [testing for genuineness as with a gold or silver coin] of your faith produces endurance [patient endurance, constancy].
+JAMES 1:2-3 2 My brethren, count it all joy when you fall into various trials, 3 knowing that the testing [test for genuineness as with a gold or silver coin] of your faith produces patience [patient endurance, constancy].

 Finally, God promises to keep us from the temptations that are to come upon the whole world if we obey and patiently endure: